Check out the new trailers for DC Comics TV shows

 The superheroes known as the Legends continue their new mission to protect our timeline from unusual changes to history that could result in catastrophic consequences.

-In the new season 4 trailer, we see them time-travel to places with magical creatures -- think unicorns and dragons -- and they have more help with the paranormal expert John Constantine (Matt Ryan) joining the cast.
+In the new Season 4 trailer, we see them time-travel to places with magical creatures -- think unicorns and dragons -- and they have more help, with paranormal-expert John Constantine (Matt Ryan) joining the cast.

 Another new addition is character Alaska Yu (Ramona Young), who's described as "a walking encyclopedia for the kind of monsters that the Legends will face this season."